K-Sato1995/gatsbyBlog/content/posts/Create-data-backups-using-backup-gem/index.md

 ---
-title: Create data backups using backup gem
+title: "Create data backups using backup gem "
 description: How to create data backups with rails using backup gem.
 slug: create-data-backups-using-backup-gem
 date: 2019-06-26